Top 5 health benefits of coconut oil

 5. May be helpful in the prevention of dental caries

-Is coconut oil safe for everyone?
+Is coconut oil good for you?

 If you are looking at coconut oil to support weight loss or heart health, you may need to think again.
-Although MCFAs reputably are less likely to be stored in the body as fat and more readily used as a source of energy, this does not appear to be as effective in coconut oil.
+Although MCFAs reputably are less likely to be stored in the body as fat and more readily used as a source of energy, this does not appear to be as effective with coconut oil.
 This is because most of the MCFAs in coconut are lauric acid, which has a relatively long carbon chain, making it behave somewhere between the useful MCFAs and the not-so-great long-chain triglycerides.

 It is worth noting that EFSA has yet to find sufficient evidence that the MCFAs present in coconut oil can, as frequently cited, reduce body weight.
 Furthermore, despite the many health claims, coconut oil is not the best choice to reduce LDL cholesterol or support heart health.
+However, if you are looking for an oil to apply topically for skin or hair health then coconut oil may be a useful option.

 Enjoyed this?
 Now try...